sitebay/docs/articles/guides/quick-answers/sitebay/alias-frequently-used-commands/index.md

 Managing Aliases in WordPress Hosting

-In Site Bay, aliases can be particularly useful for WordPress commands that you find yourself using often.
+In SiteBay, aliases can be particularly useful for WordPress commands that you find yourself using often.
 Depending on your shell (Bash, Z shell (ZSH), or fish), the place to set these aliases varies:

 Bash: ~/.bashrc
 ZSH: ~/.zshrc